bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 	- Addons
 	Addons are only created when intending to define or overwrite web content in the form of content pages, views, tags, javascript, and css among others.

-		The **yaddon** template must be used for all
+		The **yaddon** template must be used for all addons
 	- Web Service Extension
 		Web service extensions must use the **ywebservices** (1st preference ) or **ycommercewebservices** extensions as templates
 	- Other Extensions
 		All other extensions must use a corresponding template if there is one, e.g., ***ybackoffice*** for backoffice extensions.
 Otherwise, all other extensions must use the **yempty** template

-- A base package for an extension is also required when  generating an extension.
+- A base package is required when  generating an extension.
 The name of the extension must be structured as follows:

 	**<project_base_package_name>.<extension_name>**